- Set yourself up to flourish in your degree and beyond with our Foundation Year

 UK, EU, World

-Our BA (Hons) Business Management with Enterprise and Innovation (with Foundation Year) course provides an opportunity for you to study in the United States of America (USA) and France via Erasmus.
+Our BA (Hons) Business Management (with Foundation Year) course provides an opportunity for you to study abroad in the United States of America (USA) and France via Erasmus.

 For more information see our Study Abroad section.